Feature Upvote is a good tool for gathering customer feedback. But FeedBear does everything that it does, and far more, for a lower price tag.

 Both are designed to be easy to use, simple, and effective.
 With Feature Upvote, this simplicity is really taken to the extreme with a very stripped down interface and feature set.

-FeedBear is just as easy to use, but has a wider set of features.
-Let’s take a look at the key differences.
+FeedBear is just as easy to use, but has a wider set of features, allowing you to do more, and own every part of the customer feedback management process.

-FeedBear also gives you feedback boards, allowing users and team members to submit ideas, discuss them amongst each other, and vote on what they want the most.
+FeedBear also gives you feedback boards - as many as you want - allowing users and team members to submit ideas, discuss them amongst each other, and vote on what they want the most.

 FeedBear gives you the same feedback gathering tools as Feature Upvote, but also has you covered for the next stage with a Roadmap.